 Brose’s big vision is to connect a multitude of legacy data sources, foremost shopfloor production machinery, to a central platform that can host data uses cases that accelerate the company’s business and generate value.
-The use cases range from providing analytical dashboarding for monitoring to hosting AI & machine learning applications to cut cost and raise quality.
-The vision is split into two projects which were delivered in separate workstreams by Ultra Tendency.
+The use cases range from providing analytical dashboarding for monitoring to hosting AI & machine learning applications to cut costs and raise quality.
+The vision is split into two projects, which Ultra Tendency delivered in separate workstreams.

 The first project, Industrial IoT (IIOT), aims to provide a fast and high-throughput connectivity of shopfloor machinery data to a central data platform in the cloud.

 The second project, Data Driven Brose (DDB), has the goal of providing the central analytics platform where the data is stored, high performance ETL takes place and use case applications are hosted.

 The vision of Brose is an end-to-end connected platform.
 Both workstreams must work in close collaboration to create a robust and futureproof architecture from shopfloor devices to cloud platforms.